acts-project/acts/docs/plugins/dd4hep.md

 ## `DD4hepDetectorElement`

-In Acts the surfaces describing the sensitive modules of a detector are directly linked to these of the initial geometry input.
-In the case of DD4hep the {class}`Acts::DD4hepDetectorElement` was introduced which is the direct link of Acts to DD4hep.
-In the case for tracking relevant parameters in the DD4hep geometry description are changed (e.g. alignment) it will be automatically changed in Acts.
+In ACTS the surfaces describing the sensitive modules of a detector are directly linked to these of the initial geometry input.
+In the case of DD4hep the {class}`Acts::DD4hepDetectorElement` was introduced which is the direct link of ACTS to DD4hep.
+In the case for tracking relevant parameters in the DD4hep geometry description are changed (e.g. alignment) it will be automatically changed in ACTS.

 ## Build